WHAT IS A PSYCHOLOGICAL ASSESSMENT?

 Which types of psychological assessment do I provide?

-In private practice, I offer three types of psychological assessments:
+I offer three types of psychological assessments:

 - Attention Deficit Hyperactivity Disorder (ADHD).
 This assessment focuses on gathering information on a client’s executive functioning skills (such as paying attention, controlling impulses, and planning activities), to determine if the client meets criteria for ADHD and if so, how to best address the client’s difficulties in different settings.